-For certain disinfection activities and/or the use of biocidal products, which are very toxic, toxic or which may cause long lasting effects the use may be restricted to specifically trained and certified professional users.
+Disinfectants for the food and feed area are principally intended for professional and industrial use according to the ESD PT 4 (2011).
+Professional users are persons who use disinfectants in the course of their professional activities, including operators, technicians, employers and self-employed people in slaughter houses and butcheries as well as in large scale kitchens and canteens.
+Industrial users apply disinfectants in the food, drink, and milk industries.
+For certain disinfection activities and/or the use of biocidal products, which are very toxic, toxic or which may cause long lasting effects the use may be restricted to specifically trained and certified professional users, in accordance with the HACCP principles.
 The same applies to certain modes of applications such as fumigation.

-When focusing on consumer use of PT 2 disinfectants, controversial opinions can be found with regards to the effectiveness of application by untrained consumers (e.g. cf. Josephson et al., 19974; Scott et al., 19845).
+When focusing on consumer use of disinfectants, controversial opinions can be found with regards to the effectiveness of application by untrained consumers (e.g. cf.

+Josephson et al., 19974; Scott et al., 19845).
 Therefore with respect to RMM only short and simple instructions are likely to be implemented by the user.
 Thus, emphasis should be on product integrated RMM under the control of the supplier (chemical composition and design, packaging, etc.).
 The product label should communicate all instructions on safe use, storage and disposal to consumers.
 These instructions are mainly attributed to general RMM which cannot be quantitatively assessed.

-The restriction of the use of the products to certain user groups is a possible RMM if unacceptable risks are identified during the risk assessment of the products and could be mitigated by the restriction of a user category.
-Generally, to exclude unauthorised uses of PT 2 disinfectants a measure could be taken for these disinfectants not to be offered on open shelves or by internet commerce through self-service.
+Generally, to exclude non-professional (consumer) uses of PT 4 disinfectants a measure could be taken for these disinfectants not to be offered on open shelves or by internet commerce through self-service.